steve12345585/SnipeOffice/sdext/source/pdfimport/README.md

 - Not all elements have clipping implemented.

-- LibreOffice's clipping routines all use Even-odd winding rules, where as PDF can (and usually does) use non-zero winding rules, making some clipping operations incorrect.
+- SnipeOffice's clipping routines all use Even-odd winding rules, where as PDF can (and usually does) use non-zero winding rules, making some clipping operations incorrect.